HRL-at-NYUSH/Interactive-Portal/back-end/session-schema.md

 Restore Chart to Dashboard

-This functionality requires use to pass data from one component to another (unrelated) component since the user will restore charts from their profile page and open them up in the dashboard.
+This functionality requires us to pass data from one component to another (unrelated) component since the user will restore charts from their profile page and open them up in the dashboard.

 There are two "react" ways we could do this:
 * Using Redux and maintaining the states of all child components in a global store and getting data from that store